-In our day-to-day lives we are interacting with cameras and video more and more.
+In our day-to-day lives, we are interacting with cameras and video more and more.
 People regularly use smartphones to film content to post online and we increasingly use tools such as Skype and Facetime to speak to friends & family and conduct meetings.
-But until being filmed becomes second nature, how do you ensure that your video interviews are as polishing as possible?
+But until being filmed becomes second nature, how do you ensure that your video interviews are as polished as possible?
 Here are 5 tips on how to record a successful video interview even though you may not feel entirely comfortable with the process.

 1) Check the tech

-It doesn’t exactly fill a recruiter with confidence regarding the competence of a candidate if they play a video recording, only to see the interviewee looking under their laptop, tapping on the microphone or scrambling around under the desk.
+It doesn’t exactly fill a recruiter with confidence regarding the competence of a candidate if they play a video recording, only to see the interviewee looking under their laptop, tapping on the microphone, or scrambling around under the desk.
 Therefore, before you open up the video interview make sure everything is plugged in and all of the tech works.
-Information will usually be provided by the recruiter or the software provider regarding the requirements in terms of browsers, broadband speed and how to manage your privacy settings to ensure both your webcam and microphone are active.
+Information will usually be provided by the recruiter or the software provider regarding the requirements in terms of browsers, broadband speed, and how to manage your privacy settings to ensure both your webcam and microphone are active.
 Read the information carefully and make sure your technology is sufficient before starting the interview.
 If something goes wrong beyond your control technical support should be available from the recruiter or the software provider.

 2) Dress to impress

 A video interview allows the interviewee to conduct the process in their own time and where ever they feel comfortable.
-You may choose to engage with the process in your own living room, but just because this is your domain and you usually lounge around the house in a t-shirt and track suit bottoms doesn’t mean you should.
+You may choose to engage with the process in your own living room, but just because this is your domain and you usually lounge around the house in a t-shirt and tracksuit bottoms doesn’t mean you should.
 It is still an interview, so all the rules regarding how to dress for an interview still apply…at least from the waist up!

 3) The perfect surroundings

 Also, as well as visual distractions, audio ones should be kept to a minimum.
-Make sure all TVs and radios are off, the kids and pets are locked away in a different room and conduct the interview away from any noisy appliances such as dishwashers and washing machines.
+Make sure all TVs and radios are off, the kids and pets are locked away in a different room, and conduct the interview away from any noisy appliances such as dishwashers and washing machines.